-Yes, the basic course is defined to suit people with little or no experience in taking blood.
-All that is required is a good understanding of english.
+Yes, the Basic Course is designed to suit people with little or no experience in taking blood.
+All that is required is a good understanding of English.
 In our experience some of our best students have come to the course with no prior knowledge of phlebotomy.

-The cost of a place on our basic course in £348 (inc. of VAT).
+The cost of a place on our Basic Course is £348 (inc. of VAT).
 This price is subject to change.

-You should received confirmation straight away by email with full details for the course and also a link to the agreed terms and conditions.
-10 days before to course is due to start will we send another email to confirm the venue details and directions
+You should receive confirmation straight away by email with full details for the course and also a link to the agreed terms and conditions.
+10 days before the course is due to start will we send another email to confirm the venue details and directions.

-We cannot I am afraid – but there are a number of sources available – if you are on jobseekers allowance/universal credit your JCP advisor may be able to help.
+We cannot, but there are a number of sources available.
+If you are on jobseekers allowance/universal credit your JCP advisor may be able to help.

-For members of the armed forces who are leaving our training can be paid for using an application for advance of individual resettlement training costs (IRTC) .
-Please speak to your Service Resettlement Advisor (SRA)
+For members of the armed forces who are leaving our training can be paid for by using an application for in advance of Individual Resettlement Training Costs (IRTC) .
+Please speak to your Service Resettlement Adviser (SRA).

 The short answer is no, you will not take live blood on the basic course.
-You will be using pads that are attached to the arm of the other learners to simulate the veins that can be found in the elbow area of the arm (antecubital fossa or acf).
-The benefit of using these pads is that it allows you to practice the procedure as many times as you need to, to feel comfortable and confident in you technique.
+You will be using pads that are attached to the arm of the other learners to simulate the veins that can be found in the elbow area of the arm (antecubital fossa or ‘ACF’).
+The benefit of using these pads is that it allows you to practice the procedure as many times as you need to until you feel comfortable and confident in your technique.
 We also have prosthetic (artificial) arms with realistic veins for learners to use.
-Both pads and the arms are filled with a blood coloured liquid. to add a little more realism.
+Both the pads and arms are filled with a blood coloured liquid, to add a little more realism.

 Also when taking live bloods, the quality of the experience is dictated by the quality of the learners veins.
 If half the group has bad veins then everyone will have a bad experience and inexperienced learners may find their lack of success disheartening.

-We don’t think it is right to give a Certificate of Competency after a 2 day course.
-As, a Certificate of Competency can only properly be obtained, after you have been supervised drawing a number of bloods in a clinical environment.
+A Certificate of Competency can only properly be obtained after you have been supervised drawing a number of bloods in a clinical environment.
 This requires you to take a number of bloods from patients and is generally earned over a period of time whilst working as a phlebotomist.
-Our certificate is an Accredited Certificate from One Awards that shows that you have developed all of the skills required to commence a career in phlebotomy.
+Our certificate is an Accredited Certificate from Aim Qualifications and Assessment Group that shows that you have developed all of the skills required to commence a career in phlebotomy.

-Sadly not – that’s up to you – but we know that lots of our learners go on to get jobs after our training.
+Sadly not, that’s up to you – but we know that lots of our learners go on to get jobs after our training.
 However, we do know that our training is well recognised across the healthcare sector.
-We often get feedback on our Facebook page about learners who have gone on to get phlebotomy jobs.
+We often get feedback on our Facebook page about learners who have gone on to get jobs as phlebotomists.